invopop/gobl.facturae/README.md

 mage -v convertXML
 ```

 Sample data sources are contained in the `/test/data` directory.
-YAML documents are stored in the Git repository, but JSON and XML must be generated using the above commands.
+YAML and JSON (for tests) documents are stored in the Git repository, but the XML must be generated using the above commands.